 The effects of teeth bleaching can last for several months but may vary depending on the lifestyle and diet of the patient.
 Factors that decrease whitening include smoking and the ingestion of dark-colored liquids like coffee, tea, cola, and red wine.

 There are two main methods of gel bleaching: one performed with high-concentration bleaching gel, and another with low-concentration bleaching gel.
-High-concentration bleaching method is performed at a dental office and moderate to low concentration bleaching gel method is available from over the counter.
-Performing the high-concentration method also called “take home teeth whitening” at home is accomplished using prescribed high-concentration carbamide peroxide.
+High-concentration bleaching method is performed at a dental office and moderates to low concentration bleaching gel method is available from over the counter.
+Performing the high-concentration method also called “take-home teeth whitening” at home is accomplished using prescribed high-concentration carbamide peroxide.
 This method is performed by applying a high concentration of oxidizing gel to the teeth with thin plastic trays for a short period of time, which produces quick results.
 The application trays ideally should be custom made to retain the bleaching gel, ensuring even and full tooth exposure to the gel.
 Custom made bleaching trays will typically stay on the teeth for about 20 – 30 minutes.
 Trays are then removed and the procedure is repeated up to two more times that day.
 The gel is usually carbamide peroxide, which breaks down in the mouth to form hydrogen peroxide.
 The gel typically contains between 15% and 44% carbamide peroxide.